Nitrokey/nitrokey-documentation/source/components/nitrophone/headwind-mdm/launcher-app-installation.rst

 Installation With WebADB
 ========================

-1. `Download <https://h-mdm.com/download/>`__ locally on your PC the latest HMDM Android app (launcher).
+1. Download the latest launcher app, provided by Nitrokey.
    It is important that this version matches your HMDM server configuration.
-   You can also download the desired version here: `https://h-mdm.com/files/hmdm-<version>-master.apk`

 2. On your NitroPhone, enable the developer options: Settings -> About Phone -> Press 6 times on "Build number".